liekabawss/blog/CYY/_posts/2020-05-04-why-it-hurts.md

 date:   2020-05-04 00:00:00 -0500
 ---

-So why does it hurt so much if I know that she wasn't the best for me? why does it hurt so much if I know that some of the things she did was toxic and unhealthy for me?
+So why does it hurt so much if I know that she wasn't the best for me?
+Why does it hurt so much if I know that some of the things she did was toxic and unhealthy for me?

 Maybe it's because I wanted to put in the work and effort to get past our differences, and she decided I wasn't worth it.
 Not that I can blame her for doing what she thinks is best for her, but it still sucks.